AMJ-dev/Tahoe_update/specials/INSTALL_UBUNTU.rst

 ``python --version``

 8. Install everything needed to run Tahoe.
 On a modern Debian/Ubuntu-derived distribution, this command will get you everything you need:

 ``apt-get install build-essential python-dev libffi-dev libssl-dev libyaml-dev virtualenv``

 9. Confirm Pip works.
 Many Python installations already include pip, but in case yours does not; get pip for Python 2 with:

 ``curl https://bootstrap.pypa.io/pip/2.7/get-pip.py -o get-pip.py``

 and run

 ``python get-pip.py``.

 ``pip --version``

 10. Confirm if Virtualenv works.
-If you do not have an OS-provided copy of virtualenv, install it with the instructions from the virtualenv documentation:
+If you do not have an OS-provided copy of virtualenv, install it with the instructions from the virtualenv documentation.

 ``virtualenv --version``